hfinkel/lfort/docs/ClangPlugins.rst

 =============
-Clang Plugins
+LFort Plugins
 =============

-Clang Plugins make it possible to run extra user defined actions during a compilation.
-This document will provide a basic walkthrough of how to write and run a Clang Plugin.
+LFort Plugins make it possible to run extra user defined actions during a compilation.
+This document will provide a basic walkthrough of how to write and run a LFort Plugin.

 Introduction
 ============

-Clang Plugins run FrontendActions over code.
+LFort Plugins run FrontendActions over code.
 See the :doc:`FrontendAction tutorial <RAVFrontendAction>` on how to write a ``FrontendAction`` using the ``RecursiveASTVisitor``.
-In this tutorial, we'll demonstrate how to write a simple clang plugin.
+In this tutorial, we'll demonstrate how to write a simple lfort plugin.

 Writing a ``PluginASTAction``
 =============================